AyeChanAungThwin/1HibernateIntroWithoutRs/README-English.md

 ## Explanation
 ###### Person Entity ######
 - The following code generates a table in relational database server.
-- You need your entities to be Serializable if you need to transfer them over-the-wire (serialize them to some other representation), store them in http session (which is in turn serialized to hard disk by the servlet container), etc. Just for the sake of persistence, Serializable is not needed, at least with Hibernate.
+- You need your entities to be **Serializable** if you need to transfer them over-the-wire (serialize them to some other representation), store them in http session (which is in turn serialized to hard disk by the servlet container), etc. Just for _the sake of persistence_, **Serializable** is not needed, at least with Hibernate.
 But it is a best practice to make them Serializable.
    - ###### Java Code ######
 ```
 @Entity